DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-03-Smart_choices_not_heroic_ones.md

 "How bad?"
 Lina asked immediately.

 "She was... polite.
 Professional.
-Asked about my position, what I saw, whether I noticed anyone doing anything unusual near the scaffold."
+Asked about my position, what I saw, whether I noticed anyone doing something unusual near the scaffold."

 "Did she ask about you specifically?"
 Milo pressed.
 "About whether you did anything unusual?"